amacias2/SOAR/README.md

 Thank you <a href="https://github.com/rbw0/pysnow">Pysnow Library</a> and <a href="https://github.com/rapid7/vm-console-client-python/blob/master/rapid7vmconsole/rest.py">Rapid7 Nexpose Library</a>. <br>

 Another thank you to Scott, Kumar, Abishek, John, Nathan, Shlomo, Matt, and Noah for their help and advice throughout this whole process.

+Finally, thank you to the rest of the SOAR team for helping in the other aspects of this project: Dabin Cheon, Jordan Bates, and Yousef Bajes

 <br>